More than 60 West Coast University-Ontario students celebrated the end of their bachelor of science in nursing program in September.

-West Coast University-Miami celebrated the new year by pinning its first class of bachelor of science in nursing (BSN) graduates this January.
-On Jan.
-20, friends...
+West Coast University-Miami held a pinning on Aug.
+18 to celebrate its newest class of bachelor of science in nursing graduates.
+Friends and family of...
 Read more